rgonzalez12/flatiron_jobs_cli/README.md

 ## Usage

-You will access the program by opening the repo, then moving into the main directory:
+You can access the program by cloning the repo, opening in an editor and then moving into the main directory:

     $ cd flatiron_jobs_cli_project